discordjs/guide/guide/slash-commands/autocomplete.md

 Unlike static choices, autocompletion suggestions are *not* enforced, and users may still enter free text.
 :::

-The <DocsLink path="CommandInteractionOptionResolver:Class#getFocused" type="method"/> method returns the currently focused option's value, which can be used to apply filtering to the choices presented.
-For example, to only display options starting with the focused value you can use the `Array#filter()` method, then using `Array#map()`, you can transform the array into an array of <DocsLink path="ApplicationCommandOptionChoiceData:Interface" /> objects.
+The <DocsLink path="CommandInteractionOptionResolver:Class#getFocused" type="method"/> method returns the currently focused option, which can be used to apply filtering to the choices presented.
+For example, to only display options starting with the focused value, you can use the `Array#filter()` method.
+Then, using `Array#map()`, you can transform the array into an array of <DocsLink path="ApplicationCommandOptionChoiceData:Interface" /> objects.

 ```js {10-15}
 module.exports = {